Orabig/codingame-api-rfc/rfc/005-findGamesPuzzleProgress.md

 **Note :** This API is only working from the browser, because it needs a valid connection cookie.

 ## Syntax
-*Describe here the URL and parameters.
-For example :*
 __input :__
 ```
 POST https://www.codingame.com/services/PuzzleRemoteService/findGamesPuzzleProgress